Trump: Upcoming Midterms Will Be 'About Pricing'

 He said in the interview, conducted Friday, that "electricity is down.
 It's way down."

-"When the gasoline goes down, and when the oil and oil and gas go down, the electricity comes down naturally," he said.
+"When the gasoline goes down, and when the oil and gas go down, the electricity comes down naturally," he said.
 "But it's all coming down.
 It's all coming down.
 It's coming beautifully."

 Trump also pointed to GDP numbers released Wednesday as proof of economic growth.